mre/endler.dev/content/2020/rust-compile-times/index.md

   is a great article by Dotan Nahum that I fully agree with.
 - Improving the build times of a bigger Rust project (lemmy) [by 30%](https://lemmy.ml/post/50089).
-- [arewefastyet](https://arewefastyet.rs/) measures how long the Rust compiler takes to compile common Rust programs.
+- [arewefastyet](http://web.archive.org/web/20210510182416/https://arewefastyet.rs/) (offline) measures how long the Rust compiler takes to compile common Rust programs.

 {% info() %}